-Craig Ackerman joins the AT&T SportsNet broadcast team this season as a play by play analyst for Rockets games.
-A member of the Rockets organization for over 20 years, he has served as the Radio Voice of the Rockets since 2008.
-Ackerman moved into his current role after serving five seasons as the studio host and substitute play-by-play announcer for Rockets radio broadcasts.
-Ackerman also filled in as radio analyst for games during both the 2006-07 and 2007-08 seasons.
+A member of the Rockets organization since 1994, Ackerman served as the Radio Voice of the Rockets for 14 years.
+Previously, he worked as studio host and substitute play-by-play announcer for Rockets radio broadcasts.
+He also filled in as radio analyst for games during both the 2006-07 and 2007-08 seasons.

 From 2006-08, Ackerman worked as the radio and television play-by-play announcer for the Houston Comets of the WNBA.
 He also called action for football and men’s basketball for the University of Houston.
 From 1997-2000, Ackerman was a member of the Rice Owls Radio Network.
 He was the sideline reporter for Rice football, as well as the play-by-play man and color analyst for the Rice men’s and women’s basketball programs.
 Ackerman previously worked as a play-by-play announcer, color analyst and studio host for the Houston ThunderBears of the Arena Football League.

 Ackerman’s on-air experience also includes work for NBA TV, where he served as an anchor/reporter covering the 2006 NBA All-Star Weekend in Houston, and CSS Sports, where he has served as a play-by-play announcer and sideline reporter.